The Poincare homology sphere, lens space surgeries, and some knots with tunnel number two: Symmetries of knots with lens space and Poincar e homology sphere surgeries

+Filling $\mathcal{Z}$ along the slope $\bar{\mu}$ produces which we recognize as an orbi-lens space since it is a cyclic quotient of $S^3 = \X(\widetilde{\mu})$ (see \cite[\S 3]{BBCW2012} for context).
+Because $\bar{\mu}$ is a primitive slope, the core of the solid torus in the filling $\mathcal{Z}(\bar{\mu})$ is a knot $\bar{K}$ that is disjoint from the singular set $\Sigma(\mathcal{Z}(\bar{\mu}))$ of the orbi-lens space.
+In particular, $\mathcal{Z}$ is the exterior of a knot in an orbi-lens space that is disjoint from the singular set.
+Thus (5) holds, which completes the proof. \end{proof}

-In light of the above lemma which is based on a classification of cyclic quotients of $S^3$, it will also prove useful to have a list of manifolds and orbifolds that are cyclic quotients of $\P$.
-This lemma essentially follows from combining the classification of elliptic manifolds with the corresponding classification of elliptic orbifolds in Dunbar \cite{dunbar1988geometric}.
+In light of the above lemma which employs a classification of cyclic quotients of $S^3$, it will also prove useful to have a list of manifolds and orbifolds that are cyclic quotients of $\P$.
+This is accomplished by Lemma~\ref{lem:dunbar} below which essentially follows from combining the classification of elliptic manifolds with the corresponding classification of elliptic orbifolds in Dunbar \cite{dunbar1988geometric}.

-\begin{lemma} If $O_\P$ is an orbifold which is the cyclic quotient of $\P$ by isometries, then $O_\P$ is homeomorphic to one of the following: \begin{enumerate} \item A manifold $M_\P$ with $\pi_1(M_\P) \cong \pi_1(\P) \times \Z/n\Z$, with $(n,30)=1$, \item an orbifold that fibers over $S^2(2,3,5)$ where the fixed point set of $O_\P$ has $1$, $2$, or $3$ components, or \item an orbifold with base space $S^3$ and singular set a knot or link as pictured in Figure \ref{fig:singSets}. \end{enumerate} Moreover, in the case that $O_\P$ is an orbifold, the components of the singular set are fixed locally by finite cyclic groups of relatively prime orders. \end{lemma}
+\begin{lemma} If the finite cyclic quotient of $\P$ by symmetries is an orbifold $Q$, then $Q$ is homeomorphic to one of the following: \begin{enumerate} \item a manifold $M$ with $\pi_1(M) \cong \pi_1(\P) \times \Z/n\Z$ for some integer $n$ coprime to $30$, \item an orbifold that fibers over $S^2(2,3,5)$ where the singular set of $Q$ has $1$, $2$, or $3$ components, or \item an orbifold with base space $S^3$ and singular set a knot or link as pictured in Figure \ref{fig:singSets}. \end{enumerate} Moreover, in the case that $Q$ is an orbifold, the components of its singular set are fixed locally by finite cyclic groups of relatively prime orders. \end{lemma}